dansanderson/mega65-welcome-guide/try-this-first.md

 ![GO 64 command to enter C64 mode](screenshots/go64_command.jpg)
 ![C64 mode](screenshots/go64_bluescreen.jpg)

-The Freeze menu is accessible when in C64 mode, and can be used to mount disk images (or the physical disk drive) with disks containing C64 software.
+The Freeze menu is accessible when in C64 mode, and can be used to mount D81 disk images (or the physical disk drive) with disks containing C64 software.

-A D81 disk image can contain Commodore 64 software.
-MEGA65 includes a disk image with C64 games and demos, named `C64.D81`.
+MEGA65 includes a D81 disk image with C64 games and demos, named `C64.D81`.
 Use the Freeze menu to mount it to the first drive, then resume C64 mode.
 Use C64 commands to access the disk in unit 8.

 ```
 LOAD "$",8